Leecia Eve: Background, education, and career

 An African-American native of Buffalo, New York, Eve is the daughter of former Deputy Assembly Speaker Arthur Eve and Constance Eve.

 Eve is a graduate of Smith College, The John F. Kennedy School of Government at Harvard University, and Harvard Law School.
 Following her law school graduation, she clerked for New York Court of Appeals Judge Fritz W. Alexander II.
 Eve eventually became a partner at the Hodgson Russ law firm, and also worked as an aide to U.S. Sens.
 Joseph Biden and Hillary Clinton.
 After working as Senate Counsel and Homeland Security Advisor to Clinton, Eve served as a senior policy adviser to during Clinton's 2008 primary campaign for President.

 In January 2011, Eve was appointed by Governor Andrew Cuomo to serve as Senior Vice President of the Empire State Development Corporation (ESDC).
 In October 2011, Governor Cuomo appointed her to serve as his Deputy Secretary for Economic Development.
 On July 12, 2017, Eve was appointed by Gov. Cuomo to the Board of Commissioners of the Port Authority of New York and New Jersey.

 As of August 2018, Eve is a Vice President of Government Affairs at Verizon.

-Leecia serves as a member of the Roswell Park Comprehensive Cancer Center Board of Directors In May of 2023, Governor Kathy Hochul appointed Eve Chair the Roswell Park Comprehensive Cancer Center Board of Directors.
+Leecia serves as a member of the Roswell Park Comprehensive Cancer Center Board of Directors In May 2023, Governor Kathy Hochul appointed Eve Chair the Roswell Park Comprehensive Cancer Center Board of Directors.

 She is a member of the Alpha Kappa Alpha sorority.